Lee Yoo-young: 2015–2018: Expansion into television

-In Tunnel (2017), her first drama, she portrayed Shin Jae-yi, a character who becomes emotionally distant and cold after losing her parents and experiencing a traumatic event.
+Lee transitioned to television in 2017 with the OCN series Tunnel (2017), playing Shin Jae-yi, a criminal psychologist characterized by emotional detachment resulting from past trauma.
 Despite being in her 30s, an age typically associated with bright and cheerful roles, Lee has chosen to take on more complex and challenging characters.

-In 2018, Lee portrayed Seorin in Marionette.
-Seorin is a woman whose past has been erased due to trauma from a sexual crime she suffered as a child.
-One day, after becoming a high school teacher and about to marry her fiancé, a text message from an unidentified being called 'Master' creates a crack in her new life.

-Lee portrayed Han Eun-sung, a French interpreter in the drama special You Drive Me Crazy, opposite Kim Seon-ho.
+In 2018, she starred in the film Marionette as Seorin, a victim of a sexual crime whose past resurfaces after she becomes a high school teacher.
+A text message from an unidentified being called 'Master' creates a crack in her new life.
+That same year, she portrayed Han Eun-sung, a French interpreter in the drama special You Drive Me Crazy, opposite Kim Seon-ho.
 The four-episode drama was aired on MBC from May 7–8, 2018.
 Also in 2018, Lee portrayed Song So-eun in the SBS drama Your Honor.
 The series follows Han Kang-ho (Yoon Si-yoon), a former criminal who becomes a judge in his brother's absence.
 Lee's character, Song So-eun, is a student at the Judicial Research and Training Institute with aspirations of becoming a prosecutor.
 Her performance earned her the Best New Actress Award at the 2018 SBS Drama Awards.